Stereotypes exist, plain and simple.

 One of many is the Latina woman stereotype.

 She’s loud, likes to cook, is a fantastic dancer, and has cleavage for days.
-Oh, and did I mention she only speaks Spanish or extremely broken English?
+Oh, and did I mention she comes from a poor education system and only speaks Spanish or extremely broken English?
 Those are just a few to get us started.

 Today, I’m going to break down the stereotypes of Latina women so we can see just how untrue they can be.